Menu

 Our approach to Behaviour at Edwalton Primary School

-Children should realise that people may have differing viewpoints and should afford them the freedom to express these, providing they do not cause offence to any other individual.
+Children should understand that people may have differing viewpoints and should afford them the freedom to express these, providing they do not cause offence to any other individual.

 Children should learn to respect their own property, and that of other people, including the fabric of the school.